 The Purpose of GST in India includes:

-- Simplifying the Tax System: The Goods and Services Tax (GST), which is imposed on the supply of goods and services, superseding the prior tax structure.
-The tax system has been simplified as a result, making it simpler for enterprises to comply with tax laws.
+- Simplifying the Tax System: The Goods and Services Tax (GST), which is imposed on the supply of goods and services, superseded the prior tax structure.
+As a result, the tax system has been simplified, making it easier for enterprises to comply with tax laws.
 Business entities are no longer required to pay taxes thanks to the elimination of cascading taxes under the GST.
-The entire tax burden has decreased as a result, and Indian goods and services are now more competitive on the international market.
+As a result, the entire tax burden has decreased, and Indian goods and services are now more competitive on the international market.

-- Simplifying Compliance: By establishing a unified tax system that is overseen by a single set of rules and regulations, GST has made compliance procedures simpler.
+- Simplifying Compliance: By establishing a unified tax system overseen by a single set of rules and regulations, GST has simplified compliance procedures.
 As a result, firms now spend less on compliance and can conduct business more easily in India.

 - Encouraging Economic Growth: By establishing a more straightforward, transparent, and predictable tax system, GST has improved India’s investment appeal.
 This has accelerated economic development and opened up new commercial prospects in India.